 General

 Northern Gannet: Very large seabird.
 White above and below with black primaries and long pointed wings.
-Light yellow wash on crown of head extending down nape may be visible.
+Light buff-yellow wash on crown of head extending down nape may be visible.
 Bill, legs, and feet are gray.
 Sexes are similar.
 Juvenile has speckled gray upperparts, faintly streaked gray underparts, and dark tail with white uppertail coverts.

 Range and Habitat